GATE Exam Pattern 2023

 Geophysics | 30 | 2 | 60 |

-The GATE exam pattern 2023 for Engineering Science consists of three sections- Section A (Engineering Mathematics) and General Aptitude are required portions, whereas applicants must pick any two from sections B-H. The various subjects under these sections include:
+The GATE exam pattern 2024 for GATE XE (Engineering Sciences) consists of three sections- Section A (Entire Engineering Mathematics Syllabus) and General Aptitude required portions, whereas applicants must pick any two from sections B-H. The various subjects under these sections include:

 - XE-B – Fluid mechanics